ooni/ooni.org/content/post/2022-state-of-internet-censorship-indonesia/index.md

 | Tor Snowflake      | 137          | –           | 118 (86.13%)    | 19 (13.87%)   | –          | 29       |

-_Summary of OONI Probe Web Connectivity measurement data for Indonesia from 1 January until 30 Jun 2022_
+Table: Summary of OONI Probe Web Connectivity measurement data for Indonesia from 1 January until 30 Jun 2022

 During the testing period from 1 January 2022 until 30 June 2022, more than 387,000 web connectivity measurements in Indonesia were collected using the OONI Probe.
 The distribution of measurements, however, is not consistent when compared month-to-month throughout the testing period with more than 70% collected in the second half.
 As a result of having significantly fewer measurements in the first half, the months of January, February, and March show a higher rate of blocking.
 This means that no inference can reliably be made whether internet censorship has improved or worsened in Indonesia over the six-month period.